babashka/process/README.md

 - `$`: convenience macro around `process`.
 Takes command as varargs.
 Options can be passed via metadata on the form.
 Supports interpolation via `~`.

+- `*defaults*`: dynamic var containing overridable default options.
+Use `alter-var-root` to change permanently or `binding` to change temporarily.

+- `default-shutdown-hook`: function of map with `:proc` (`java.lang.ProcessBuilder`).
+Destroys the process and all of its descendants.

 - `pb`: returns a process builder (as record).